Questions about the effectiveness of your dog’s tick and flea treatment

 Credelio must be administered with food or given within 30 minutes of feeding.
 Feeding ensures your dog achieves peak blood levels and exposure, which is necessary for initial and ongoing efficacy.

-Credelio has a rapid onset of action and starts to kill fleas fleas in just 4 hours.
+Credelio has a rapid onset of action and starts to kill fleas in just 4 hours.
 In a well-controlled U.S. laboratory study, Credelio demonstrated 100% effectiveness against adult fleas within 12 hours after administration, up to day 35.

 IS CREDELIO EFFECTIVE IN KILLING FLEA EGGS, LARVAE OR PUPAE, EITHER ON A DOG OR IN THE ENVIRONMENT?